zxyscz/Deep-Learning/README.md

 - Retrieval & Interaction Machine for Tabular Data Prediction
 - A Multi-Graph Attributed Reinforcement Learning Based Optimization Algorithm for Large-scale Hybrid Flow Shop Scheduling Problem

+User - User

+- Who to follow
+- When an user follows another, are they interested in all the contnet from that user?

+User - Item

+-  Home timeline
+- What is right training objective: CTR, fav, reply, retweet, DAU/MAU

+Item - Item (similarity and diversity)

+- Tweet - tweet similarity
+- Trend - Trends similarity (use case is folding) more recent = less engagement

+What is an item at Twitter referred to as content

+- tweets
+- events/moments
+- trends
+- live video / broadcasts

+User intests will vary over time

+- long term interests
+- short term interests
+- geo-dependant interests/happendings
+- privacy and control is extremely important
+- striking the right balance betwen the is key, geo-dependant flavor

+Metrics

+- Coverage: given the large and even changing catalog of content/items, gettign high coverage with low latency is oxymoronic

+- Diversity

+- Utility: if glancing the items may have enough utility to inform the user without clicking on it. how to factor into an objective function for training

+- Adaptability: given ever changing world of content, how fast can the system adapt? how does system adapt to users with low engagement(new/light) vs heavy users?

+- Scalability: For billions of users across the globe, with unique habits and preferences

+- User Preference: Handlign explicti interests and learned itnerests together in one ranking framework

 ## Tensorflow

 Tensorflow教程(tensorflow.org)